oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ### A.1.2  Deny all outbound ftp transfers
 Block all outbound ftp data transfers, send false acknowledgement and request ack.
 Note that the five-tuple is incomplete.
 Note that the response_type field was not populated therefore will be ‘complete’.
-Also note that the actuator called out was SLPF with no additional specifiers, therefore all endpoints that can execute the Command should.
-Note, the "slpf":{"drop_process"} argument does not apply to the allow action.
+Also note that the Actuator called out was SLPF with no additional specifiers, therefore all endpoints that can execute the Command should.
+Note, the "slpf":{"drop_process"} argument does not apply to the allow Action.

 **Command:**